Kidney Stones Child

 Types of surgery include:

-Ureteroscopy and stone basketing or laser lithotripsy—camera is used to locate the stone
+• Ureteroscopy and stone basketing or laser lithotripsy—a camera is used to find the stone

-- Percutaneous nephrolithotomy—uses a scope placed through a small tube in the back to remove a large stone (rare)
+• Percutaneous nephrolithotomy—uses a scope placed through a small tube in the back to remove a large stone

 Prevention

 Once a child has had one kidney stone, more stones are likely.
-To help reduce your child's chance of future stones:
+To help reduce a child's chance of future stones:

-- Have your child drink plenty of fluids, especially water.
+• Have the child drink plenty of fluids, especially water.
 Avoid sodas.

-- Make sure your child does not eat too much food that is high in salt, such as potato chips, french fries, or processed meats.
+• Make sure the child does not eat too much food that is high in salt, such as potato chips, french fries, or processed meats.

-- A calcium-rich diet can help bind oxalate before it reaches the kidney.
-Encourage milk and yogurt.
+• A calcium-rich diet can help bind oxalate before it reaches the kidney.
+Encourage the child to have milk and yogurt.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.